 Refund Cheques: Financial Services normally issues refund cheques by mail up to six weeks after the Refund Deadline.
+If the student account is paid using a credit card, refunds will be returned to the credit card holder's account.

 22.2.10 Staff Remissions